RohithGadde/HackerRankPython/README.md

 # HackerRankPython
 This Repo contains the required code to solve the Python Coding Problems in Hacker Rank.
+Here are the set of file names and their respective problem names.

 1.py --> Python If-Else